 Photo by niklas hamann on Unsplash

-Managing a team during COVID-19 is a challenge.
+Managing a team post-pandemic is a challenge.

 As a leader, CEO or business owner, you're faced with trying to rally a team that is mainly working remotely.
 Keeping morale high and productivity flowing is even harder through a Zoom window.

 I don't need to reel off a slew of statistics about the effect of working from home on team members.
 You've most likely already felt it from your own experience.